-3.2 Use cases Figure 1: map of use cases for theme Geographical Names Generally speaking, 'Geographical Names' data is mainly used for identifying and locating geographical features, i.e. as search criteria in gazetteer services, geo-portals, geo-catalogues etc. In other words, one of its main uses is for geocoding process: a geographic data set containing named places with their geometry and name(s) enables the transformation of an indirect location (e.g. a geographic name, such as a village name) into a direct location (e.g. a point with its coordinates, such as latitude and longitude).
+Figure 3: map of use cases for theme Geographical Names Generally speaking, 'Geographical Names' data is mainly used for identifying and locating geographical features, i.e. as search criteria in gazetteer services, geo-portals, geo-catalogues etc. In other words, one of its main uses is for geocoding process: a geographic data set containing named places with their geometry and name(s) enables the transformation of an indirect location (e.g. a geographic name, such as a village name) into a direct location (e.g. a point with its coordinates, such as latitude and longitude).
 Regarding core data, it is expected that this role of search criteria will be ensured by the geographical names included in various core themes, mainly Administrative Units, Hydrography, Transport Network and of course the theme Geographical Names itself.
 The other general use case of this theme is for mapping.
-Geographical names are a key element of any kind of maps: no one would understand a map without geographical name; this states for any kind of graphical representation (background 2D maps, ortho-images, 3D models).
+Geographical names are a key element of any kind of maps: no one would understand a map without geographical name; this holds for any kind of graphical representation (background 2D maps, ortho-images, 3D models).
 Once again, this role will be ensured both by theme Geographical Names itself and by the names included in other core themes.
-In addition, as theme Geographical Names includes populated areas, i.e. settlements, cities, etc., that cannot be found as such in any other core theme, this theme is of great interest for many SDG related use cases: in the analysis phase or for more operational purposes, such as raw locating where the people are (e.g. to ensure them accessibility to services or to assess the human pressure on environment or to coarsely assess the impact of a risk or pollution), the data on populated areas will be quite useful.
+In addition, as theme Geographical Names includes populated areas, i.e. settlements, cities, etc., that cannot be found as such in any other core theme, this theme is of great interest for many SDG related use cases: in the analysis phase or for more operational purposes, such as raw locating where the people are (e.g. to ensure accessibility to services or to assess the human pressure on environment or to coarsely assess the impact of a risk or pollution), the data on populated areas will be quite useful.
+Data about geographical names of natural places would be also vey relevant in relation to SDG 14 (life below water) and SDG 15 (life on land).
 Theme 'Geographical Names' is part of the basic geographic equipment of a country and enables location of various phenomena on cartographic products at any scale.
+Within SDGs context, consistent and precise human communication (including translation) in both crisis and more general situations is also a relevant use case.
+All important places or features have names because we need to be able to speak and write, and ask and answer questions about them.
+Only correctly delivered and understood message helps one to think and act right in different situations.
+4 Data content 4.1 Features types and attributes Core Recommendation 1 Core data should include feature type Named Place with following attributes:

+- geometry

-4 Data content 4.1 Features types and attributes Core Re ecommendation 1 Core data should include feature type Named Place with following attributes: - geometry - unique and persistent identifier - classification (type) - population indication (for populated places) - geographical name(s) with its spelling and with information on its language, status, nativeness and (if relevant) source.
+- unique and persistent identifier

+- classification (type)

+- geographical name(s) with its spelling and with information on its language, status,

+- nativeness and (if relevant) source.